RoyEde/computerUnitConverter/README.md

 ## Changes to come:
 - More Precision!! :smile:
+- Step by step explanation! :nerd_face:
-- Style Rework.
+- Style Rework!
-- Custom units (to convert to, and to convert from).
+- Custom units (to convert to, and to convert from)!
-- Calculator app.
+- Calculator app!
 - And more!

 ---